GryphNdor/Appify/README.md

 ## What is Appify?

 There are plenty of basic applications that we use in everyday life.
-Appify is to makes mini-apps that help take care of those tasks.
+The Goal of Appify is to makes mini-apps that help take care of those tasks.

 ### Basic Apps in Appify